-Vote In Person: Many stockholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
-Please check the meeting materials for any special requirements for meeting attendance.
+Many shareholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
+Flease check the meeting materials for any special requirements for meeting attendance.
 At the meeting, you will need to request a ballot to vote these shares.